-- 7.30 The existing Harlequins Centre and surrounding spaces are identified as a negative feature in the Central Conservation Area Appraisal and Management Plan, helping to create an unfriendly traffic dominated canyon to Paul Street and a poor quality setting for the City Wall on the western edge of the site. - 7.31 The proposed development is in keeping with the guidance set out in the National Planning Policy Framework, Exeter Core Strategy and Local Planning Policy and will improve and enhance the townscape character of the City Centre, and in particular Paul Street and the immediate environs of the site, through the creation of an appropriate development with a high quality architectural and landscape design. - 7.32 The design has been developed through an iterative and inclusive approach, engaging with key stakeholders, to mitigate against potential landscape and visual issues; including the careful massing of the scheme to protect key views of the Cathedral Towers, the retention of mature trees, and the creation of a series of positive spaces within the site and to Paul Street, significantly enhancing the pedestrian environment and setting of the City Wall. - 7.33 In conclusion, whilst the development generates some adverse visual and landscape effects, particular in relation to Northernhay Street immediately to the west of the site, the appropriate regeneration of this important city centre site and the beneficial effects on Central Conservation area, the wider townscape and other views are considered to outweigh the limited and specific adverse effects.
+- 7.30 The existing Harlequins Centre and surrounding spaces are identified as a negative feature in the Central Conservation Area Appraisal and Management Plan, helping to create an unfriendly traffic dominated canyon to Paul Street and a poor quality setting for the City Wall and adjacent Conservation Area on the western edge of the site. - 7.31 The proposed development is in keeping with the guidance set out in the National Planning Policy Framework, Exeter Core Strategy and Local Planning Policy and will improve and enhance the townscape character of the City Centre, and in particular Paul Street and the immediate environs of the site, through the creation of an appropriate development with a high quality architectural and landscape design. - 7.32 The design has been developed through an iterative and inclusive approach, engaging with key stakeholders, to mitigate against potential landscape and visual issues; including the careful massing of the scheme to protect key views of the Cathedral Towers, the retention of mature trees, and the creation of a series of positive spaces within the site and to Paul Street, significantly enhancing the pedestrian environment and setting of the City Wall.
+The scheme has been amended to reduce its scale and address specific design feedback from Exeter City Council, stakeholders and the community; reducing its visual impact from a number of viewpoints. - 7.33 In conclusion, whilst the development generates some adverse visual and landscape effects, particular in relation to Northernhay Street immediately to the west of the site, the appropriate regeneration of this important city centre site and the beneficial effects on Central Conservation area, the wider townscape and other views are considered to outweigh the localised and specific adverse landscape and visual effects.